agiliopadua/md/ljmols/README.md

 ## Handling bonded and non-bonded forces

-The force field is composed of bonded and non-bonded terms (or, in other words, intra- and intermolecular potentials, in this example harmonic bond stretching and Lennard-Jones potential between atomic sites.
+The force field is composed of bonded and non-bonded terms (or, in other words, intra- and intermolecular potentials), in this example harmonic bond stretching and Lennard-Jones potential between atomic sites.

 Atoms belonging to the same molecule interact through a harmonic bond potential and do not interact through the LJ potential.
 Therefore, exclusion lists that identify which atoms are bonded to each one have to be setup.